udayrajsawhney/GeoSearch-Search-Engine/README.md

 This system can find documents based on the distance between locations that are described in web documents and a location specified by a user.
 It consists of three modules.

-_ (1) Gathering web documents,
+- (1) Gathering web documents,
-_ (2) a parser extracts address strings from documents and associates latitude-longitude information to the original document and
+- (2) a parser extracts address strings from documents and associates latitude-longitude information to the original document and

-- (3) a retrieval module.
+* (3) a retrieval module.
 This system can retrieve location-related web documents overlooked by conventional keyword-based search engines.

 ## To Run Project

 - First create jar file of the project using any IDE Example `IntelliJ IDEA`,
 - File -> Project Structure -> Artifacts -> + -> Follow default settings

-To Build jar file for lucene project

-> TO build jar rigth click on the particular file (Here Searcher.java) -> Build -> Artifact

 1. To run project first create a `virtual environment` to run `Django baackend server`.
 2. Install dependancies using the command